circuitgraph/circuitgraph/docs/paper.md

 ```

 # Future Work
 We plan on adding support for the BLIF and Bench formats.
 Additionally, we may expand the compatibility with Verilog standards if a need is shown.
+Support for timing-based synthesis may be useful in some scenarios.
 Other improvements could interfaces to open source simulation and Automatic Test Pattern Generation (ATPG) tools.

 # Requirements